cs-pub-ro/blockchain-protocols-and-distributed-applications/util/grading.md

 ## Theoretical Exam
 * Closed Book - access to any online/offline resources is considered cheating;
-* 2-3 open-ended questions;
 * 15 minutes;
-* Only general questions and will not be dependent to any blockchain solution;
 * The exam will take place on Moodle.